You can lead a horse to water, but you can't make him fulfill orders in a timely manner.

 Lead Time ARO

 ARO, or after receipt of order, is the point that the supplier receives the order.
-This essentially starts the clock on production and is the first important number when measuring lead time.
 Any actions taken between ARO and the delivery of goods are a part of the lead time for that order.
+This starts the clock on production and is the first substantial number when measuring lead time.

 Why Long Lead Time Is Bad

-Long lead time can cause a number of problems that interfere with a business being able to fulfill orders.
-No matter where a business is in the supply chain, lead time issues are a headache.
-With uncontrolled lead time, it is impossible to ensure you purchase the optimal economic order quantity.
+Lead time issues are a headache no matter where a business is in the supply chain, whether it’s the food supply chain or high demand products in eCommerce.
+Extended lead time can cause several problems that interfere with a business’s ability to fulfill orders.
+With uncontrolled lead time, it is impossible to ensure you purchase the optimal economic order quantity, or EOQ.

 Working Toward Lead Time Reduction

-Lead time reduction takes time, energy, and data, but can help your business improve its sales and fulfillment capability.
-The most important factor when trying to reduce lead time is to look at your historical data.
+Lead time reduction takes time, energy, and data but can help your business improve its sales and fill rate.
+The most important factor when trying to reduce lead time is looking at your historical data.
 These numbers can help you determine average lead times and help you discover where lead times are increasing so you can head them off.

 - Change suppliers.
-Your lead time may be increasing due to issues with your supplier.
-If they can’t get it under control, it may be time to look elsewhere.
+Your lead time may be increasing due to poor supplier relationship management.
+If they can’t get it under control and meet your needs, it’s to look elsewhere.

 - Reorder more often.
 Another likely cause of lead time increasing is waiting on shipments to arrive.
 This is especially common if you order via bulk shipping.
 It may be worth ordering smaller batches more frequently.
 That requires adjusting your reorder point formula and possibly a different warehousing approach.

 - Share inventory forecasting data with your supplier.
 If you are predicting a massive increase in sales in the future, let your supplier know.
-They can change their plans and begin working on production sooner to ensure you get the goods you need.
+They can change their plans and begin working on production sooner to ensure you get the necessary goods.
 This will also help with inventory reduction.

 - Try kitting.
-Kitting is a great way to consolidate orders (sometimes otherwise dead stock (see dead stock meaning)) and limit the amount of time it takes to pick and ship products.
-This in turn lowers your lead times.
-It can also be done on a product level and turn multiple SKUs into a single SKU number.
+Kitting is a great way to consolidate orders (sometimes otherwise dead stock (see dead stock meaning) and limit the time it takes to pick and ship products.
+This, in turn, lowers your lead times.
+It can also be done on a product level and turn multiple SKUs into a single SKU number by way of SKU rationalization.

 Understanding and controlling lead time is paramount in inventory management.
 Lead time affects each step in the supply chain and can cause all operations to fall behind.
 This can cause further delays with subsequent orders leading to ever-growing lead times and unhappy customers.